Pick Me Up on Your Way Down

-"Pick Me Up on Your Way Down" is a song written by Harlan Howard, sung by Charlie Walker, and released on the Columbia label.
+"Pick Me Up on Your Way Down" is a song written by Harlan Howard, originally sung by Charlie Walker, and released on the Columbia label.

 Harlan Howard, while living in a frame house in Gardena, California, played the song for another songwriter, Lance Guynes.
 Guynes offered to send the song to Nashville, and shortly thereafter, Howard received a call from Ray Price saying he loved the song.
-There was a fight between Price, Ernest Tubb, and Charlie Walker over who would get to record the song.
+Conflict arose between Price, Ernest Tubb, and Charlie Walker over who would get to record the song.
 They ultimately agreed to give it to Walker, "because he needed a hit."

-In October 1958, the song peaked at No. 2 on Billboards weekly country and western chart.
-It spent 22 weeks on the charts and was also ranked No. 44 on Billboards 1958 year-end country and western chart.
+In October 1958, the song peaked at number two on Billboards weekly country and western chart.
+It spent 22 weeks on the charts and was also ranked number 44 on Billboards 1958 year-end country and western chart.